 - Writing sample (thesis, essay, article, internship or lab report - mandatory for M2).

 Please upload one document that best illustrates your writing skills.
 This can be a thesis, an essay that you submitted for course credit, or any other piece of academic writing.
 If you are not the sole author, please indicate very precisely what your contribution was.

 - Research project (mandatory for M2 application).

 This is the project for the internship that will occupy the second semester, in 2 pages maximum.
-The project should be agreed with a designated research supervisor, which implies that you should contact researchers affiliated with Cogmaster as soon as possible in order to discuss internship options.
+We recommend that for the eligibility review, you indicate your scientific interests and potential supervisors, but refrain from contacting them until a positive eligibility decision has been rendered.
+If your application is eligible, you should without delay contact a research supervisor affiliated with the Cogmaster in order to discuss internship options.